nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 ### Trkulja v Google Inc. & Google Australia Pty Ltd (No 5) [2012] VSC 533

-**Video Overview by Patrick Johnson: [Trkulja v Google](https://www.youtube.com/watch?v=AfZDXGgV11c)**
+**Video Overview by Patrick Johnson: [Trkulja v Google](https:_www.youtube.com/watch?v=AfZDXGgV11c)**

 The plaintiff successfully obtained a verdict of defamation against Google Inc. in a trial by jury in respect of photos posted on the internet.
-The plaintiff claimed that a Google search of his name showed results that displayed his picture and name together with pictures of other individuals either known to have committed serious criminal offences or against whom serious criminal allegations had been made and an article with the heading //Melbourne Crime//.
+The plaintiff claimed that a Google search of his name showed results that displayed his picture and name together with pictures of other individuals either known to have committed serious criminal offences or against whom serious criminal allegations had been made and an article with the heading _Melbourne Crime_.

 The photos appeared in an online news article about a Melbourne shooting.
 The plaintiff successfully convinced the jury that the photos imputed that he was a prominent figure in the Melbourne criminal underworld, and Google Inc. (but not Google Australia) was ordered to pay damages.